ResidentialDragonSlayer/Spotty-Captive-Breeding-2025/mitogenomes/README.md

-##🔹 Mitogenome Assembly and Coverage Analysis
+# 🔹 Mitogenome Assembly and Coverage Analysis

-The workflow includes:

-**Step 1:
+This workflow includes two main steps:

-        Mitogenome Assembly Using GetOrganelle, trimmed paired-end reads are assembled against a mitochondrial reference to reconstruct circular contigs **
+## 🧬 Step 1: Mitogenome Assembly Using GetOrganelle
+Trimmed paired-end reads are assembled against a mitochondrial reference to reconstruct circular contigs.

-**Step 2:
+## 📊 Step 2: Coverage Analysis
-        Coverage Analysis Assembled contigs are indexed and aligned with BWA, duplicates are removed with Picard, and coverage is calculated using mosdepth **
+Assembled contigs are indexed and aligned with BWA, duplicates are removed with Picard, and coverage is calculated using mosdepth.

+## 🖥️ SLURM Script

 ```bash
 #!/bin/bash